Vivicorp-AWS/cdk-lab-serverless-task-scheduler/README.md

 Error occurs: module object can not be JSON serialized.
 Sometimes it's annoying because we can't realize if the object is serializable or not at a glance.

-[JSONPickle](https://github.com/jsonpickle/jsonpickle) is an amazing project for JSON serialization.
+[JSONPickle](https://github.com/jsonpickle/jsonpickle) is an amazing project for making JSON serialization.
 The reason to use JSONPickle better than calling `json.dumps` is based on the project itself's description:

 > "It can take almost any Python object and turn the object into JSON"